ymich9963/mdnotes.nvim/README.md

 - Set your index and journal files and go there with `:Mdn home` and `:Mdn journal`.
 - Can go backwards and forwards in notes history by using `:Mdn history go_back` and  `:Mdn history go_forward`.
 - Open WikiLinks (`[[link]]` or `[[link#Section]])` with `:Mdn wikilink follow`.
+- Use `:Mdn heading next/previous` to easily navigate headings.

 ### 💁 Formatting
 - Toggle hyperlinks with `:Mdn inline_link toggle` which pastes your copied hyperlink over the selected text or removes it.